microsoft/azure-pipelines-tasks/Tasks/AzureResourceGroupDeployment/README.md

  - Supports viewing/editing template parameters in a grid by clicking on “…” next to Override template parameters textbox.
 This feature requires that CORS rules are enabled at the source.
 If templates are in Azure storage blob, refer to [this](https://docs.microsoft.com/en-us/rest/api/storageservices/fileservices/Cross-Origin-Resource-Sharing--CORS--Support-for-the-Azure-Storage-Services?redirectedfrom=MSDN#understanding-cors-requests) to enable CORS.
  - NAT rule mapping for VMs that are backed by an Load balancer
  - "Resource group" field is now renamed as "VM details for  WinRM" and is included into the section "Advanced deployment options for virtual machines".
+ - "Enable prerequisites" dropdown now includes the option to configure [deployment group](https://www.visualstudio.com/en-us/docs/build/concepts/definitions/release/deployment-groups/) agents on to each of the virtual machines provisioned in the resource group.
  - Limitations:
   - No support for Classic subscriptions.
 Only [ARM] (https://azure.microsoft.com/en-in/documentation/articles/resource-group-overview/) subscriptions are supported.
   - No support for PowerShell syntax as the task is now node.js based.
 Ensure the case sensitivity of the parameter names match, when you override the template parameters.
 Also, remove the PowerShell cmdlets like "ConvertTo-SecureString" when you migrate from version 1.0 to version 2.0.